AkeemMcLennon/dom2hscript/README.md

 ## Test

-This project using karma / mocha tests on Firefox (default supported by Travis CI).
+This project is using mocha tests run through mochify (browserify + phantomjs)

 ``` sh
 npm test